ParallelMaths/parallel/pages/7-09-easter-challenges.md

 ---

 The pattern repeats every 6 symbols.
 Therefore, as 96 is a multiple of 6, the symbols in positions 97, 98, 99, 100, 101, 102, are the same as those in positions 1, 2, 3, 4, 5, 6, that is, they are ♥ ♣ ♥ ♦ ♥ ♠.
 We see from this that the symbols that are the 100th and 101st in  list are ♦ ♥, in this order.

+Can you see the link with modular arithmetic, something we’ve covered in previous Parallelograms?
 :::

+__Next up, we have the trickier questions.__

-## 9
+## 9.

 ::: problem id=9_1 marks=6
 __9.1__ Beth, Carolyn and George love reading their favourite bedtime stories together.
 They take it in turns to read a page, always in the order Beth, then Carolyn, then George.
 All twenty pages of the story are read on each occasion.
-One evening, Beth is staying at Grandma‟s house but Carolyn and George still read the same bedtime story and take it in turns to read a page with Carolyn reading the first page.
+One evening, Beth is staying at Grandma's house but Carolyn and George still read the same bedtime story and take it in turns to read a page with Carolyn reading the first page.

-In total, how many pages are read by the person who usually reads that page?
+In total, how many pages in total that Carolyn and George read are the same as the pages that they would read if Beth was there?

 * [ ] 1
 * [ ] 2